• GeneBrief

 When KJ Muldoon was born, he was already dying.

 A rare metabolic disorder, CPS1 deficiency, was flooding his blood with ammonia, a toxin that can shred brain tissue in hours.
-Traditional treatments weren’t just ineffective; they were irrelevant.
-KJ was too small for a liver transplant.
-Meds couldn’t touch the root cause: a single genetic typo in his DNA.
+He was too small for a liver transplant.
+Meds couldn't touch the root cause: a single genetic typo in his DNA.

-They infused the treatment directly into his body.
+They infused several treatments directly into his body.
 The results were clear: His ammonia levels plummeted.
 His body began tolerating protein.
 He started hitting milestones: sitting up, smiling, holding eye contact.
 In a matter of weeks, KJ transformed from a terminal case study into a living proof of concept.

 “The promise of gene therapy we’ve heard about for decades is finally here,” said Dr. Kiran Musunuru, one of the lead scientists.
 “And this is just the beginning.”